-Used nuclear fuel is currently safely stored in federally licensed facilities at sites where it is produced.
-Placing all Canada's used nuclear fuel in a single central location will require moving it from these interim storage facilities to the deep geological repository.
+Used nuclear fuel is currently safely stored in facilities licensed by the Canadian Nuclear Safety Commission (CNSC) at sites where it is produced.
+Placing all Canada's used nuclear fuel in a single central location will require transportation from these interim storage facilities to the deep geological repository.
 Depending on the location of the site, this may involve road, rail or water transport, or a combination of the three.
-The NWMO will need to demonstrate the safety and security of any transportation system to regulatory authorities, and citizens, before transportation of used nuclear fuel to the repository can begin.
-Transportation of this material will need to meet the stringent requirements laid out by Transport Canada and the Canadian Nuclear Safety Commission prior to an operating licence being issued and will be subject to ongoing compliance monitoring once the licence is issued.
+The NWMO will need to demonstrate to regulatory authorities and citizens the safety and security of any transportation system before transport of used nuclear fuel to the repository can begin.
+Transportation of the material will have to meet the stringent requirements of Transport Canada and the CNSC prior to an operating licence being issued and will be subject to ongoing compliance monitoring.